 \section{Squeezing vs. Kerr}

-Kerr nonlinearity was characterized using an intermodulation distortion (IMD) experiment~\cite{spa1, spa2, snakeamp, biznarova_intermodulation_2024, remm_intermodulation_2023, ott_nonlinear_2004}.
+Kerr nonlinearity was characterized using an intermodulation distortion (IMD) experiment~\cite{spa1, spa2, snakeamp, biznarova_intermodulation_2024, remm_intermodulation_2023, ott_nonlinear_2004}, further described in Appendix~\ref{app:imd}.
 Two coherent tones of equal nominal power at frequencies $f_1$ and $f_2$, centered at $f_s + 5$~MHz and separated by 1~MHz, were applied to the SPA input.
 The Kerr nonlinearity drives a four-wave mixing process that generates sidebands at $2f_1 - f_2$ and $2f_2 - f_1$.
 The power of these sideband tones depends on input signal power and $|K|$.
 Sideband powers were measured with a spectrum analyzer as the input tone power was varied.
-The projected input power, extrapolated from low-power trends, at which the output power at $f_1$ and $f_2$ is equal to the output power at $2f_1-f_2$ and $2f_2-f_1$ defines the amplifier's input-referred third-order intercept point $IIP_3$. $|K|$ is calculated from $IIP_3$ using the equation
+The projected input power, extrapolated from low-power trends, at which the output power at $f_1$ and $f_2$ is equal to the output power at $2f_1-f_2$ and $2f_2-f_1$ defines the amplifier's input-referred third-order intercept point $IIP_3$.
+The value of $|K|$ can be calculated from $IIP_3$ using the equation